 Richard also gets into small fights with the neighborhood’s white gang—the black and white gangs fight over a boundary marked by the “roundhouse,” or train-shed, in town.
-After one such fight, Richard is hit in the head with a rock, and when he later shows his mother what has happened, she beats him, saying that white boys could kill Richard in a fight if he’s not careful.
+After one such fight, Richard is hit in the head with a rock, and when he later shows his mother what happened, she beats him, saying that white boys could kill Richard in a fight if he’s not careful.
 Richard begins working odd jobs for extra money—carrying lunches to workers, stoking wood at a café, carrying coal—as his mother’s health deteriorates.

 One day, Richard’s brother calls him in to his mother’s bedroom, and the two boys discover that their mother is paralyzed on her left side, and can barely speak, move, or eat.
 Some neighbors come by, called for by Richard, and announce that their mother has had a stroke.
-Richard finds Granny’s address and writes to her in Jackson, asking her to come to Arkansas to help care for mother.
+Richard finds Granny’s address and writes to her in Jackson, asking her to come to Arkansas to help care for daughter.
 After several days, during which Richard barely eats the food given to him out of charity by his neighbors, Granny arrives and takes over management of the family from Richard.

 Richard’s mother’s strokes are a refrain throughout much of the rest of the memoir.
 Just as she appears to be improving, she has another bad turn, another stroke, and when her paralysis appears to be leaving here, she is bedridden again.
 By the end of the memoir, through means not described by Richard, his mother does recover enough to travel to Memphis and then to Chicago.
 But for much of Richard’s childhood, she is bedridden.

-After several days, an uncle (Richard does not specify which) calls both boys into a room filled with family, and says that Granny is too old to care for both Richard and his brother, and that the boys will be raised separately.
+After several days, an uncle (Wright does not specify which) calls both boys into a room filled with family, and says that Granny is too old to care for both Richard and his brother, and that the boys will be raised separately.
 Richard’s brother is to head north to Detroit to live with Aunt Maggie, and the uncle asks Richard where he’d like to go: Richard answers that he wants to be with Uncle Clark in Greenwood, Mississippi, because it’s the closest town to Jackson.

 Uncle Clark takes Richard by train down to Greenwood, where he meets Aunt Jody, who will help to care for him.
-The two assign Richard some chores around the house, and say he will be sent to school; they appear to be a rule-abiding, God-fearing middle-class family.
+The two assign Richard some chores around the house and say he will be sent to school; they appear to be a rule-abiding, God-fearing middle-class family.
 Richard gets in a fight on his first day of school—the scuffle ends in a draw—and students no longer fight him after seeing that he can defend himself.
 A few days later, a man named Burden comes by—a previous owner of Clark and Jody’s house—and tells Richard that his son, who is now dead, used to live and sleep in Richard’s room.
 This information terrifies Richard, who begins having nightmares about the young, dead boy, and cannot sleep.

 Richard can barely sleep for days afterward, and begs to sleep on the couch in the family room of the house, but Clark and Jody will not let him.
-Richard then asks to be sent home, but Clark says Richard will have to wait till the end of the school term, since he has not had even “one year of uninterrupted schooling.”
-But one afternoon, after carrying water outside and spilling it on his clothes, Richard unleashes a string of expletives, and is heard by Jody, who promptly tells Clark.
+Richard then asks to be sent home, but Clark says that Richard will have to wait till the end of the school term, since he has not had even “one year of uninterrupted schooling.”
+One afternoon, after carrying water outside and spilling it on his clothes, Richard unleashes a string of expletives and is heard by Jody, who promptly tells Clark.
 When Clark takes Richard inside to beat him for his insolence, Richard begs again to be sent back to Jackson, to Granny and his mother, and Clark finally agrees to do so.
 By the end of the week, Richard is back on a train to Jackson, with Clark and Jody puzzled as to Richard’s inability to accept their kindness and generosity.